-The Transportation Improvement Program (TIP) documents and TIP amendments.
+The Transportation Improvement Program (TIP) documents, amendments, and competitive transportation programs.

 The long-range transportation planning process, current LRTP, and state of the system report.